 Once the main gate into the Herceg Novi Stari Grad, the Clock Tower is a symbol of the city.
 The defensive tower was built in 1667 under Turkish rule.

 The stairs that lead up to the clock tower are a popular spot to stop for photo ops.
-However, as you walk under the tower, don’t miss the “Black Madonna” artwork made from burnt wood that hangs inside.
+However, as you walk below and through it, don’t miss the “Black Madonna” artwork made from burnt wood that hangs inside.

 #4 Take in the Views from Kanli Kula

 Kanli Kula – which translates to Bloody Tower – is the fortress that sits at the top of the Herceg Novi Old Town.
-Dating to the 16th century, the fort was used as a prison (thus the name, Bloody Tower).
+Dating to the 16th century, the it was used as a prison.
+Today, however, Kanli Kula is a concert venue with seats for 1,000 guests, but can also be toured for a fee.

 #5 Stand in St. Jerome Square

 During your Old Town Herceg Novi sightseeing, make your way to the spacious and picturesque St. Jerome Square (also called Mico Pavlovic Square).
-The St. Jerome Church – a Catholic church – that sits on the square was built in the 17th century and named for the city’s Patron Saint.
+The St. Jerome Catholic Church that sits at it’s center was built in the 17th century and named for the city’s Patron Saint.

-The square is often void of tourists and quiet – except for the sound of instruments being played at the music school next door.
+The space is often void of tourists and quiet – except for the sound of instruments being played at the music school next door.

 Take in the sea views from the area next to the bell tower and from the raised platform across from the church.

-#6 Light a Candle at the St. Arhangel Mihailo Church
+#6 Light a Candle at St. Arhangel Mihailo Church

-Bellavista Square marks the main square in the Old Town – and St. Arhangel Mihailo Orthodox Church stands in the center of it – along with the Old Town Water Fountain.
+Bellavista Square marks the center of the Old Town – and St. Arhangel Mihailo Orthodox Church stands in the middle of it – along with the Old Water Fountain.

 Visitors wondering what to do in Herceg Novi in the early evening should consider having a drink or late lunch at one of the restaurants that ring Bellavista Square.
 The outdoor tables at Bellavista Lounge offer the best views – especially when the late afternoon sunlight illuminates the church portico.